rng-guy/NFSMWBartender/README.txt

  • You can disable any feature of this set by deleting the file containing its parameters.
    Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.

- • To disable the two Heat-level fixes, delete all configuration files of this feature set.
+ • To disable the shadow and Heat-level fixes, delete all configuration files of this feature set.

  • The Heat-level reset fix is incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 To disable this ExtraOptions feature, edit its